dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 ## Usage

 Using this library to create metric lines is a two-step process.
-First, create lines using the `MetricsFactory`.
+First, create lines using the `DynatraceMetricsFactory`.
-Then, serialize them using a `MetricsSerializer`.
+Then, serialize them using a `DynatraceMetricsSerializer`.
 Furthermore, this library contains constants for use in projects consuming this library.
-This repository also contains [an example project](src/Dynatrace.MetricUtils.Example) demonstrating the use of the `MetricsFactory` and the `MetricsSerializer`.
+This repository also contains [an example project](src/Dynatrace.MetricUtils.Example) demonstrating the use of the `DynatraceMetricsFactory` and the `DynatraceMetricsSerializer`.

 ### Metric Creation

-To create metrics, call one of the static methods on the `MetricsFactory`.
+To create metrics, call one of the static methods on the `DynatraceMetricsFactory`.
 Available instruments are:

 - Counter: `CreateLongCounterDelta` / `CreateDoubleCounterDelta`